technicaltidbits/hylia/src/posts/vale-series/install-vale-windows.md

 1. The documentation for Chocolatey is very thorough and walks you through the steps to install it on your computer.
 [Here's](https://chocolatey.org/install) the link with the installation steps.

 2. To verify that you installed Chocolatey, run the command `choco -?`.
-This command prints help info to the terminal..
-If you see output in the terminal, you successfully installed Chocolatey.
+This command prints help info to the terminal.
+If the installation was successful, you'll see output in the terminal.

 ## Step two: Install Vale

 1. From the terminal, run the command `choco install vale`.
 You'll see some output in the terminal as Chocolatey installs Vale on your computer.

 2. To verify that you installed Vale, run the command `vale -v` in the terminal.
-This command prints the current version to the terminal.
-As of May 2020, the latest version is `1.7.1`.
+If the installation was successful, the command reports the latest, stable version of Vale.

 ---